 Belgium is a beautiful, cozy and safe European country.
-In addition to the greatest opportunities for tourism and gastronomy, it provides an excellent chance to get a quality education and a valuable certificate or certificate that gives the opportunity to continue education in Belgium and around the world or to start a successful career, build a career.
-For Russian students, this will also become a chance to learn more about art, culture, and get quality language training (for example, to learn business English) - educational opportunities are almost limitless.
+In addition to the greatest opportunities for tourism and gastronomy, it provides an excellent chance to get a high-quality education and a valuable certificate or certificate that gives the opportunity to continue education in Belgium and around the world or to start a successful career.
+For foreign students, this will also become a chance to learn more about art, culture, and get effective language preparation (for example, to learn business English) - educational opportunities are almost unlimited.

-For foreigners, certain quotas are established, varying depending on the citizens of the country: foreign students should represent no more than 2% of the Belgians.
+For foreignstudents certain quotas are established: foreign students should represent no more than 2% of the Belgians.
 You can get over the quota by paying an additional registration fee (from 50% or more of the official tuition fee): for example, you can get a scholarship from an international organization (UNESCO, NATO and others).

 The requirements for applicants are generally standard for European countries:

 The country has an unusually convenient and successful territorial location in the central part of Europe: historically Belgium was the trading partner of Great Britain, Holland, France and Europe.
 That is why there are many headquarters of international organizations and corporations here.
-Such an orientation towards international business and trade leads to natural multilingualism: the official languages here are French, Belgian and Flemish (Dutch), many residents speak fluent English, know Italian or Spanish.
-Therefore, linguistic training in educational institutions here is unusually strong, as well as a bias in commerce, business, and commerce.
+Such orientation towards international business and trade leads to natural multilingualism: official languages here are French, Belgian and Flemish (Dutch), many residents speak fluent English, know Italian or Spanish.
+Therefore, linguistic preparation in educational institutions here is unusually strong, as well as a bias in commerce, business.

 As a rule, students - including foreign students - can work during studies.
 Also a great plus is the opportunity to pass an industrial practice or internship: this increases the chances of successful employment after graduation.
 In addition, graduates are granted a residence permit after graduation for 6 months: as a rule, this is more than enough to find a good job.